hhandika/clicov/README.md

 pip install clicov
 ```

 For Windows, you could install clicov on <a href= https://docs.microsoft.com/en-us/windows/wsl/install-win10>Windows Subsystem for Linux</a>.
 The installation process is similar as above.
 Alternatively, you could also install it natively on Windows.
 One way to install it is using Anaconda/Miniconda.
-Instructions to install it are available <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html'>here</a>.
+If you don't have either application yet, the instructions to install them are available <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html'>here</a>.
 Download Anaconda/Miniconda for python version 3.7 or above.
 After installation, open Anaconda command prompt.
 Then, install clicov by following the installation procedure for Linux and MacOS above.

 ## Usages
 ### Global Cases